JDK Flight Recorder – a gem hidden in OpenJDK

 June 24, 2020

-JDK Flight Recorder (JFR) is a mighty powerful feature of Hotspot JVM, although it is not as widely known.
+JDK Flight Recorder (JFR) is a mighty powerful feature of HotSpot JVM, although it is not as widely known.
 JFR is not a novel technology.
-It takes its origin from JRockit JVM; later, it was ported to Hotspot JVM and introduced in Oracle Java 7.
+It takes its origin from JRockit JVM; later, it was ported to HotSpot JVM and introduced in Oracle Java 7.
 At the time of Java 9, JFR was fully open-source, and now it is an integral part of OpenJDK.
-In this article, I would like to highlight key features of JDK Flight Recorder and how it can be useful for Java developers.
+In this article, I would like to highlight the key features of JDK Flight Recorder and how it can be useful for Java developers.

-What is a JDK Flight Recorder?
+What is JDK Flight Recorder?

 JDK Flight Recorder (JFR) is a performance/diagnostic tool that could be a huge time saver for Java engineers while troubleshooting applications at runtime.
 As the name suggests, JDK Flight Recorder collects various kinds of events from JVM runtime and records them in the form of binary log files (further referred to as recordings).
 In OpenJDK 11, JFR is capable of tracing a few hundred types of events creating a comprehensive JVM runtime picture.
 Recordings produced by JFR are self-contained files that could be further analyzed in Mission Control.